WHY SHOULD I COME FORWARD AND MAKE A VOLUNTARY DISCLOSURE?

 HMRC’s access to and interrogation of information from third parties sources has improved vastly over recent years, resulting in the creation of specialist hidden economy tax investigation units whose sole responsibility is to identify those who are operating in the “black economy”.

-The most serious cases of tax evasion could be considered suitable for criminal prosecution, but even if the taxpayer is investigated under civil powers, the penalties levied can be as much as 100% of any tax lost.
+The most serious cases of tax evasion could be considered suitable for a criminal prosecution, but even if the taxpayer is investigated under civil powers, the penalties levied can be as much as 100% of any tax lost.